 - Tomatoes: San Marzano tomatoes are the classic choice for tomato sauce.
 (See the post for info on picking authentic brands.)
 You can also use other types of plum or sauce type tomatoes.
 Just make sure the tomatoes are whole and packed in juice (not puree).

-- Adding Pepper: I prefer to add any pepper to the sauce when I'm going to use it in a recipe and keep the base sauce mild.
+- Adding Pepper: I prefer to add any pepper to the sauce when I'm going to use it in a recipe and keep the base recipe mild.

 - Basil: You can also add a sprig of basil to the sauce as you cook it down.
 Just remove it before pureeing.